Angelica

 —Contraindications— If you're using the root, it must be dried; do not use the fresh root.
 Diabetics should use angelica with caution, as the plant can increase blood sugar levels.

-—Deterrent— Large doses can affect blood pressure and respiration and can stimulate the nervous system.
+—Deterrent— Large doses can affect and respiration and can stimulate the nervous system.
 Avoid in cases of excessive heat, such as fever or inflammation.
 Avoid during pregnancy and in cases of heavy menstrual bleeding.
 In addition, there is a slight possibility that angelica can increase photosensitivity in some people.

 —References—